isomerpages/moe-pasirriscrestsec/_about-us/Virtual Open House 2021.md

 <ul>
 <li><strong>Learning of musical knowledge and skills</strong>, to equip all students with a range of music skills to encourage them to pursue music as an interest beyond their school days.</li>
 <li><strong>Learning of values and life skills through learning music and performance</strong>, to develop core life skills and competencies anchored in values to enable students to be self-disciplined persons and leaders.</li>
-<li><strong>Using music to serve and help others</strong>, to inspire students&rsquo; spirit of volunteerism and empathy; to be conscious of one self&rsquo;s potential and be empowered to contribute to the betterment of others.</li>
+<li><strong>Using music to serve and help others</strong>, to inspire students&rsquo; spirit of volunteerism and empathy; to be conscious of one self's potential and be empowered to contribute to the betterment of others.</li>
 </ul>
 </div>
 <div><strong><u>Outline</u></strong></div>